 Check Out Our Recent Projects

-Empowering Girls for the Future: Celebration of the 2024 International Day of the Girl Child
+Empowering Our Girls’ Future: Queen Luciano Foundation Celebrates the 2025 International Day of the Girl Child